One of the best ways to create a good bass sound is to mix the DI bass guitar track. It gives you more flexibility and

 1. Record Bass Guitar DI Track

-Before you mix bass guitar, first you need to record the DI bass guitar track.
-You can use a DI box if you have one.
-But also you can plug your bass straight into the audio interface.
-That’s also a DI track.
+Before you mix the bass guitar, first you need to record the DI bass guitar track.
+You can use a DI box if you have one but also you can plug your bass straight into the audio interface.

 Don’t use any bass amp sim or other plugins.
 You need a clean bass tone without any coloration.
 You can record bass guitars with real amps or VST plugins, but it requires a different approach.